NATIONAL POPCORN DAY

 On January 19th, National Popcorn Day pops onto the scene with a crunch we all love to enjoy!
 The annual celebration recognizes a treat that satisfies munchies, day or night.
 This time-honored snack can be sweet or savory, caramelized, buttered or… Read more…

 WORLD QUARK DAY

 On January 19th, World Quark Day officially celebrates quark and its many benefits.
-Quark is a European superfood staking its claim on supermarket shelves around the world.
-Quark is a delicious high-protein, low-fat alternative to soft cheese and yogurt that can be used for baking, cooking and blending.
+Quark is a European superfood staking its claim on supermarket shelves worldwide.
+Quark is a delicious high-protein, low-fat alternative to soft cheese and yogurt that can be used for… Read more…

 Recipe of the Day

 This version of Welsh Rarebit is an excellent way to use up the ends of a loaf of bread or serve with crackers as a snack.

 1 cup milk, evaporated milk or light cream

 1/8 teaspoon dry mustard